A close up of kent rollins cowboy lasagna in a pan

 Instructions

 • Place the tomatoes in a large saucepan and cover with water.
-Bring to a boil until the skins crack.
-Remove the tomatoes place in cold water for a few minutes.
-Peel and add to a blender.
-To the blender add the parsley, basil, spinach, garlic cloves, 1 onion (quartered), Rotel, Italian seasoning, salt, pepper, olive oil and Worcestershire sauce.
+Bring to boil until the skins crack.
+Remove the tomatoes with a slotted spoon and place in a colander under cold running water until cool enough to handle.
+Peel and discard the skins.
+Place the tomatoes, chopped parsley, basil, spinach, garlic cloves, one of the onions, the diced tomatoes and green chiles, Italian seasoning, salt, black pepper, 2 tablespoons olive oil, and the Worcestershire sauce in a blender.
 Blend until smooth.
-Set aside.

-• Pour the beef mixture into a stock pot.
-Pour in half the contents of the blender into the pot.
-Reserve the other half in the blender.
-Set aside.
+• Pour the beef and onion mixture into a large pot and add half of the contents of the blender.

-• Stir in the red wine.
-Cook over low heat, stirring occasionally, for 3 hours.
+• Stir in the wine and cook over low heat, stirring occasionally, for 3 hours.

-• Meanwhile, in a medium bowl mix together the ricotta, diced mozzarella, 8 oz. of the grated mozzarella, spinach and jalapenos.
+• Meanwhile, in a medium bowl, mix together the ricotta, diced mozzarella, 2 cups of the shredded mozzarella, the minced parsley and jalapeños.
 Stir in the eggs until smooth.
-Set aside.

-• In a large stockpot add the noodles and cover with water.
-Stir in a pinch of salt and 2 tablespoons olive oil.
-Cook for about 3 minutes or until al dente.
-Remove the noodles from the pot and place in cold water.
+• Place the lasagna noodles in a large pot and cover with water.
+Add a pinch of salt and the remaining 1 tablespoon olive oil.
+Cook for about 4 minutes, or until al dente.
+Drain the noodles in a colander, then transfer to a large pot of cold water to prevent sticking.

-• In a large deep casserole dish or 12-inch Dutch oven, place a thin layer of the meat sauce on the bottom.
-Top with a layer of noodles, meat sauce and ⅓ of the cheese mixtures.
-Top with the noodles laying in the opposite direction of the first layer followed by meat sauce, cheese mixture until all the ingredients are used.
+• Ladle a thin layer of the meat sauce on the bottom of a large, deep casserole dish or 12-inch Dutch oven.
+Top with a layer of noodles, about a third of the meat sauce, and a third of the cheese mixture.
+Arrange another layer of noodles in the opposite direction you placed the first layer, followed by more meat sauce and another covering of the cheese mixture.
+Repeat until all the ingredients are used.

-• Sprinkle the top with the remaining 8 oz grated shredded Mozzarella, Parmesan cheese, red pepper flakes.
+• Sprinkle the top with the remaining 2 cups of shredded mozzarella, the Parmesan cheese, and, if using, the red pepper flakes.